 In 2009, he began work on his fourth effort with some of his favorite

 NYC musicians -- Erik Deutsch on keyboards, David Waters on slide,

 Jerry Krenach on drums, and Matt Goeke on cello.
 If We Never... was

 released in 2011 on PetRock Records.
 The first single "Secret Window"

-won the best music video at the LA Film & Script Festival.
+went on to win the best music video at the LA Film & Script Festival.

-In the summer of 2012 "It's About Time" was released as a rally song
+In the summer of 2012, "It's About Time" was released as a rally song

 for freedom fighters everywhere.
 The video was directed by NY-based